Triggers

 It’s important to understand how cold sores can be triggered in order to prevent a recurrence.
 A range of environmental and psychological factors can trigger a cold sore flare-up at any time.
-Although these triggers can vary from person to person, the main triggers that lead to a cold sore outbreak are:
+Although these triggers can vary from person to person, the main triggers that lead to a cold sore outbreak include the following below.

 We’ve all experienced stress at some point in our life.
 Unfortunately, stress is very common and can harm your physical and emotional health.
 Stress can weaken your immune system, causing an excellent opportunity for the cold sore virus to activate and produce sores.
 With compromised immune cells, it will be harder for your body to fight against the infection.
 Physical stress can come in the form of your heart racing, trouble sleeping, feelings of panic, quick breathing, trembling or shaking.
 Emotional stress can lead to feelings of exhaustion, depression, irritability, and mood swings.
 To relieve yourself from stress, you must tackle stress at the root.